kaw2k/kaw2k.github.com/posts/planning-ssc.md

     "date": "January 23, 2013",
     "title": "Planning a Static Site Compiler",
     "synopsis": "In this post we will discus how to appraoch building a very simple static site compiler.
-We will explore some existing options like Jekyll to see how they approach the task and adapt it to our needs.", "tags": ["Static Site Compiler", "Node", "Javascript", "NPM"], "hidden": false
+We will explore some existing options like Jekyll to see how they approach the task and adapt it to our needs.", "tags": ["ssc", "node", "javascript", "npm"],
+    "hidden": false
 }
 </data>

 This is the second post in a series about building a static site compiler in NodeJS.
-If you want to view the rest, visit the [Static Site Compiler](#) tag.
+If you want to view the rest, visit the [Static Site Compiler](~tags/ssc) tag.
 This post will define what we want to accomplish and plan the layout of the engine.

 ## Motivation